 Our careers team work exclusively with UCL School of Management students to enhance their employability, provide tailored individual careers support and facilitate connections with employers globally.
 This is an essential complement to our academic programmes, enabling us to best prepare our students for their future careers and support them to identify and achieve their goals.
-We have a team of 4 Career Consultants, 1 Employer & Alumni Engagement Manager and 2 Employer & Alumni Engagement Officers.
+We have a team of 6 Career Consultants (4 FTE), 1 Employer & Alumni Engagement Manager and 2 Employer & Alumni Engagement Officers.

 Alongside the UCL School of Management wide careers events and initiatives detailed below, there is also programme specific careers support.
 Please refer to individual programme pages for these details.

 Working closely with a broad range of employers from all sectors, we organise a programme of activities designed to maximise opportunities for our students to network and build strong connections with employers.
 Our students participate in activities which allow them to develop a highly competitive skillset, and strong and current commercial awareness.

 As part of the dedicated employer engagement programme, our students enjoy exclusive access to:

 - Employer led business games and skills sessions